 The text we are considering, however, explains in the simplest terms; our choice is between perishing or gaining eternal life.
 When Moses spoke to Israel before they entered the land he said, ‘See, I have set before you today life and good, death and evil.’
 (Deut.30:15) The same is true for people today, a choice between good and evil, between life and death.

 Jesus said, ‘I am the way, the truth, and the life.
 No one comes to the Father except through me.’
 (John 14:6) John, at the beginning of his gospel, shares this amazing promise, ‘To all who did receive him, who believed in his name, he gave the right to become children of God, who were born, not of blood nor of the will of the flesh nor of the will of man, but of God.’
 (John 1:12-13)

 Mormonism doesn’t save sinners, though the Bible clearly says we must be saved.
 Christ saves sinners, because of his grace and mercy.
-Mormons strive to win as high a degree of heaven as they can achieve.
+Mormons strive to win as high a degree of heaven as they can achieve, following the Plan of Salvation.
 Christians have been won by heaven and strive to live as heaven’s citizens today to the glory of God, doing good works to glorify him, walking in the new life he has given.